Apicurio/apicurio.github.io/_posts/2021-05-28-registry-security.md

 ![Configure Apicurio Registry_UI Client](/images/guides/registry-auth-client-ui-config.png)

 You will need to pay attention to the configuration - especially to the access types and the configuration URLs.
-For the `registry-api` client, make sure to configure it as bearer-only, in latest keycloak releases you will have to uncheck all the Authentication flows in Capability config.
+For the `registry-api` client, make sure to configure it as bearer-only, in the latest keycloak releases you will have to uncheck all the Authentication flows in the `capability config`.
 For the `apicurio-registry` client, you will need to configure it as public, to allow users to connect to your UI.
 You will also need to configure Web Origins, you can use `+` to allow Web Origins coming from the redirect URL.

 Now, you will need to tweak the Apicurio Registry configuration to get this to work.